 The SMTP [RFC5321] STARTTLS service extension [RFC3207] provides a means by which an SMTP server and client can establish a Transport Layer Security (TLS) protected session for the transmission of email messages.
 By default, TLS is used only upon mutual agreement (successful negotiation) of STARTTLS between the client and server; if this is not possible, the message is sent without transport encryption.
-Furthermore, it is common practice for the client to negotiate TLS even if the SMTP server's certificate fails to authenticate it.
+Furthermore, it is common practice for the client to negotiate TLS even if the SMTP server's certificate is invalid.

-Policy mechanisms such as DANE [RFC7672] and SMTP STS [I-D.ietf-uta-mta-sts] may impose requirements for the use of TLS for email destined for some domains.
-However, such policies do not allow the sender to specify which messages are more sensitive and require transport-level encryption, and which ones are urgent and ought to be relayed even if TLS cannot be negotiated successfully.
+Policy mechanisms such as DANE [RFC7672] and MTA-STS [I-D.ietf-uta-mta-sts] may impose requirements for the use of TLS for email destined for some domains.
+However, such policies do not allow the sender to specify which messages are more sensitive and require transport-level encryption, and which ones are less sensitive and ought to be relayed even if TLS cannot be negotiated successfully.

 The default opportunistic nature of SMTP TLS enables several "on the wire" attacks on SMTP security between MTAs.
-These include passive eavesdropping on connections for which TLS is not used, interference in the SMTP protocol to prevent TLS from being negotiated (presumably followed by eavesdropping), and insertion of a man-in-the-middle attacker taking advantage of the lack of server authentication by the client.
-Attacks are more described in more detail in the Security Considerations section of this document.
+These include passive eavesdropping on connections for which TLS is not used, interference in the SMTP protocol to prevent TLS from being negotiated (presumably accompanied by eavesdropping), and insertion of a man-in-the-middle attacker exploiting the lack of server authentication by the client.
+Attacks are described in more detail in the Security Considerations section of this document.

-The REQUIRETLS SMTP service extension allows the SMTP client to specify that a given message sent during a particular session MUST be sent over a TLS protected session with specified security characteristics, or conversely that delivery should be prioritized over ability to negotiate TLS.
-For messages requiring TLS negotiation, it also requires that the SMTP server advertise that it also supports REQUIRETLS, in effect promising that it will honor the requirement to require TLS transmission and REQUIRETLS support for onward transmission of messages specifying that requirement.
+REQUIRETLS consists of two mechanisms: an SMTP service extension and a message header field.
+The service extension is used to specify that a given message sent during a particular session MUST be sent over a TLS-protected session with specified security characteristics.
+It also requires that the SMTP server advertise that it supports REQUIRETLS, in effect promising that it will honor the requirement to enforce TLS transmission and REQUIRETLS support for onward transmission of those messages.